Start in Germany

 2. Registration at IPP

 Someone from your working group will be ready to guide you around IPP and to show you the important things you have to deal with (e.g. access to computer, an E-mail-account, access cards, etc.).
-Your contract is available from the human resources office and has to be signed before you commence working.
-If you come from abroad with a visa the contract will last as long as the Visa is valid.
-After your arrival in Germany you should get a Residence Permit in the Foreigner´s Registration Office.
+Your contract is available from the Human Resources Department and has to be signed before you commence working.

 3. Official Registration in Germany